 Red Lodge Clay Center – Short-Term Resident (AIA) 2013, (AIA) 2018

-I was born in Seoul, Korea, where I spent my childhood and naturally developed a connection to traditional Korean ceramics (Koryo Celadon).
-I studied fashion design in Korea and worked for five years as a designer before coming to the United States to gain more design experience.
-While in the United States, I became interested in working with clay and changed my plans to study ceramics.
-I received my BFA in ceramics from Washburn University in Kansas in 2004.
-Then in 2005 I was accepted into the MFA program at Southern Illinois University in Carbondale, Illinois where I completed my MFA degree in August 2008.
-I have been working as a Visiting Resident Artist at Midwestern State University since 2009.
+KyoungHwa Oh was born in Seoul, Korea, where she spent her childhood and naturally developed a connection to traditional Korean ceramics (Koryo Celadon).
+Oh studied fashion design in Korea and worked for five years as a designer before coming to the United States to gain more design experience.
+While in the United States, she became interested in working with clay and changed her plans to study ceramics.

-My life experiences and cultural background inspire my ceramic pieces.
-My work consists of functional and sculptural carved porcelain.
-First, my pieces are thrown on the wheel, and then altered by cutting, adding clay and carving to create new forms.
-Through the carving process I strive to depict positive and negative space uniting the ideas of fullness and emptiness.
-I create ceramic objects that reflect traditional Korean culture and western contemporary style.
+Oh’s life experiences and cultural background inspire her ceramic pieces.
+Her work consists of functional and sculptural carved porcelain.
+First, her pieces are thrown on the wheel, and then altered by cutting, adding clay and carving to create new forms.
+Through the carving process, Oh strives to depict positive and negative space uniting the ideas of fullness and emptiness.
+Oh creates ceramic objects that reflect traditional Korean culture and western contemporary style.
 Eastern and Western cultures are symbolically expressed through this language.
-Like Yin and Yang, my work encompasses the influence between traditional Asian values and modern Western society.
+Like Yin and Yang, Oh’s encompasses the influence between traditional Asian values and modern Western society.